Mount Rainier Scenic Railroad: Background

+History of Mount Rainier Scenic Railroad

 In the wake of the Milwaukee Road's 1980 bankruptcy, Tacoma lumberman Tom Murray, Jr., sought to open a portion of the line to tourists.
 MRSR was then created by Tom Murray to operate historic equipment stored in Tacoma.
 The Weyerhaeuser Corporation allowed the MRSR to operate its equipment on a seven-mile segment of the line from Elbe to Mineral.
 Weyerhaeuser maintained control of the track until 1998 when the corporation transferred control of all of its rail interests to the City of Tacoma, into what is now known as Tacoma Rail.
 This transfer of ownership did not affect the MRSR and its tourist operations, nor the availability of the route to commercial shipment.
-In mid 2016, due to decline and poor management, MRSR was sold to American Heritage Railways, which also owns the world renowned Durango & Silverton Narrow Gauge Railroad, rebranding the MRSR as the Mount Rainier Railroad and Logging Museum.
+In mid-2016, due to decline and poor management, MRSR was sold to American Heritage Railways, which also owns the world-renowned Durango & Silverton Narrow Gauge Railroad, rebranding the MRSR as the Mount Rainier Railroad and Logging Museum.

-Locomotives

-All of the railroad's locomotives are serviced at the maintenance shops in Mineral, WA.
+American Heritage Railways operated the Mount Rainier Railroad & Logging Museum from 2016 to 2020, when it was closed due to the COVID-19 pandemic.
+American Heritage Railways then sought a new owner for the operation before the newly revived Western Forest Industries Museum acquired the railroad in 2022.
+In 2023, the railroad began offering a rail cycle experience from New Reliance between Elbe and Eatonville.
+On August 1, 2023, following a deal to run excursions on the Chehalis–Centralia Railroad falling through due to the latter's financial difficulties, it was announced that the Mount Rainier Scenic Railroad would resume service.

+The Mt.
+Rainier Scenic Railroad resumed train operations with a limited excursion schedule in September and October 2023.
+After a hiatus since 2019, the historic steam engine “Polson 70” proudly pulled two vintage passenger cars, an open-air car, and a specially outfitted baggage car, serving as a concession and gift shop.
+The excursions included express trips from Elbe to Mineral.
+These long-awaited excursions mark the first under the new ownership of Western Forest Industries Museum (WFIM), a local nonprofit organization that assumed control of the railroad in August 2022, after its closure by its former for-profit operator, American Heritage Railways.
+With a storied history dating back to 1980, Mt.
+Rainier Scenic Railroad has played a vital role in the economic prosperity of southern Pierce County, as well as in preserving the region's rich local history.
+Having served over 1.6 million passengers, the railroad is now poised to embark on a new journey under WFIM's vision.